 Why This Apple Cinnamon Muffin Recipe Works

 Today’s muffin recipe uses my all-star muffin batter.
-This batter can be used to create endless muffin varieties and you’ll see it again in my blueberry muffins, peach muffins, cranberry orange muffins, and more.
+This batter can be used to create endless muffin varieties and you’ll see it again in my blueberry muffins, peach muffins, lemon poppy seed muffins, cranberry orange muffins, and more.
 In fact, this “Master Muffin Batter” has become such a hit with readers that I created a separate page dedicated to all its possibilities: Best Muffin Recipe.
 It starts with basic dry ingredients like flour, baking powder + soda, and salt.
 More often than not, I add ground cinnamon and you’ll see its addition in today’s apple cinnamon version.
-The wet ingredients are just as straightforward— creamed butter with sugars, plus 2 eggs, vanilla extract, sour cream/plain yogurt, and milk.
+The wet ingredients are just as straightforward—creamed butter with sugars, plus 2 eggs, vanilla extract, sour cream/plain yogurt, and milk.
 I use either plain Greek yogurt or sour cream based on what I have and the same goes for the milk.
 Use whole milk, 1%, almond milk, buttermilk, oat milk, etc. I’ve made these muffins what seems like 1,000x with various milks and trust me, they all work!

-- By the way, if you’re a muffin aficionado, you might also love my Bakery Style Muffins which are denser, jumbo in size, and have a distinctively tight crumb.
+- By the way, if you’re a muffin aficionado, you might also love my bakery-style muffins, which are denser, jumbo in size, and have a distinctively tight crumb.

 Overview: How to Make Apple Cinnamon Muffins

-How to Create The Perfect Tall Muffin Tops
+How to Create the Perfect Tall Muffin Tops

 Press crumb topping into the tops of each muffin before baking.
 For tall muffin tops, there are 3 directions to follow closely:

 - Make sure your muffin batter is THICK.
 (This one is!)

 - Fill your muffin tins/liners all the way to the top with batter.